tytydraco/yessleep/out/The_Woods_Behind_My_Home_II__Stench.md

 “Shit.
 What’s that smell?”
 Kaylee mumbled, whispering her curse, but we did hear it, causing us to let out a string of giggles — we were all still at the age where cursing was funny.
 She stood up from the bench with a scrunched-up face, clutching her cellphone.

-“Do you guys smell that?” she asks, walking closer to the edge of the river where we were making our walls, she crouches and looks at us.
+“Do you guys smell that?” she asks, walking closer to the edge of the lake where we were making our walls, she crouches and looks at us.
 Her face still scrunched up.

 I lifted my head up and inhaled, short and quick, the smell hit instantly and my nose scrunches up, I shudder.
 It was weird that I didn’t smell it before Kaylee noticed it.
 I couldn’t figure out what it was, so I inhaled once again, this time deeper, only this time I gagged, nearly throwing up in the water beneath me.

 “How long has that been here?”
-Sarah asked, getting out of the river.
+Sarah asked, getting out of the lake.

 “What is it?” interjected Jace.

-Kaylee bit her lip, looking around and trying to see if the smell was coming from something around the river.
+Kaylee bit her lip, looking around and trying to see if the smell was coming from something around the lake.
 But, as soon as she found nothing — as soon as she figured out that it came from behind the trees — she dejectedly shook her head.
 We weren't necessarily afraid of the woods, we played in it nearly every day, I think it’s because we never had the clear pictures that I have now.
 I can’t speak for all of my siblings, but to me, the woods gave me a feeling of wariness, like if I wandered too far away, something bad would happen.
-I tried not to stray from the river — it was like a protective instinct.
+I tried not to stray from the lake — it was like a protective instinct.

 “I don’t know.”
 Kaylee started, walking away from the bench.
-“I’m not sitting near it, though.” she said, sitting down on the grass on the opposite side of the river.
+“I’m not sitting near it, though.” she said, sitting down on the grass on the opposite side of the lake.
 She looked back on her phone.
 We all followed her, not wanting to be near the smell either.

 “What do you guys think caused it?”
 Jace asked as he swam towards Kaylee, following the rest of us, who walked on land.